T2I-Mirror-Object/fuxdev-controlnet-txt2img/docs/usage.md

 This document explains how to run the Flask inference server that wraps the `black-forest-labs/FLUX.1-dev` Diffusers pipeline and how to exercise the HTTP API for text-to-image generation with optional ControlNet conditioning.
+For a deeper dive into the architecture and operational tips, see `docs/architecture.md` and `docs/operations.md`.

 ## Prerequisites
 - Python 3.10 or newer